-Brett came to West Elm with two decades of retail experience, most recently in leadership roles at Philadelphia-based Urban Outfitters, Inc. During his 2003 to 2007 term as merchandise manager for the multi-channel subsidiary Anthropologie, Brett developed his passion for global craft, traveling extensively to source products and find inspiration, creating the sophisticated brand identity and merchandise mix that is Anthropologie Home today.
-In late 2007, Brett was selected as Chief Merchandising Officer for the diverse Urban Outfitters brand, generating record sales and productivity despite a challenging retail environment.
-In addition to his tenure at Urban Outfitters, Inc. Brett has served in various merchandising roles with leading retailers including the J.C.
-Penney Corporation, Inc. and May Company Department Stores.
+An advocate for the preservation of traditional handicraft and the power of collaborations, Brett spent six and a half years with Philadelphia-based Urban Outfitters, Inc, first as merchandise manager for the multi-channel subsidiary Anthropologie, creating the sophisticated brand identity and merchandise mix that is Anthropologie Home today, and then as Chief Merchandising Officer for the diverse Urban Outfitters brand, generating record sales and productivity despite a challenging retail environment.
+In addition, Brett has served in various merchandising roles with other leading retailers during his twenty-five year career, including the J.C.
+Penny Corporation, Inc. and May Company Department Stores.

 As an Advisory Board Member, Brett is committed to supporting Nest in helping artisans sustainably develop their businesses.
 He is active in the Dumbo Improvement District, championing revitalization for one of New York’s earliest industrial neighborhoods, and was the largest individual fundraiser for the 2015, 2016, and 2017 AIDS Walk NYC.
 He makes his home in Brooklyn, NY.